amolrairikar/NBA_Player_Clustering/README.md

 - Al Horford (it is strange to see big men classified as 3&D but Horford was a 45% three-point shooter this season and recorded a 1.7       defensive box plus-minus)

 ## Position #4: Scoring Playmaker
+The scoring playmaker is a high usage (29% USG) player that is very proficient at both scoring (24.7 PPG) and setting up teammates (6 APG).
+They are some of the best players in the NBA with the only weakness being their defense, which is below average (-0.21 defensive box plus-minus).
+These players handle the ball on most plays and tend to make their teammates better with their passing abilities.
+Other positions such as the 3&D specialist and two-way big man especially benefit from this player.
+Notable Players:
+- Steph Curry
+- Tyrese Haliburton (Haliburton was one of the youngest players on this list at 22 years old)
+- Jalen Brunson
+- James Harden
+- LeBron James

+## Position #5: 3-Point Specialist
+The 3-point specialist is similar to the 3&D specialist but even more limited in their skillset because their defense is below average (37.1 3PT%, -0.1 defensive box plus-minus).
+These players tend to have plays run for them where they come off screens for open three-pointers and rarely attempt other types of shots (6.2 FGA, 3.7 3PT FGA).
+The value of 3-point specialists comes from their ability to space the floor, which opens up space for the scorers and playmakers on the team.
+Notable Players:
+- Nicolas Batum
+- Joe Harris
+- Maxi Kleber
+- Doug McDermott
+- Keegan Murray (Murray was one of the highest scorers in this player category at 12.2 PPG)

+## Position #6: Rebounding Big
+The rebounding big is, as the name suggests, a very strong rebounder (7.6 RPG, 17.9 TRB%).
+These players can be starters that rack up huge rebounding numbers over the course of a game, or bench players that can shift the tide of the game by grabbing 3-4 quick rebounds to provide their team with extra possessions.
+They tend to be very efficient players (0.672 TS%) due to their limited offensive skillset, consisting mainly of finishing dunks and lobs (8.9 PPG).
+Notable Players:
+- Steven Adams
+- Jarrett Allen
+- Clint Capela
+- Nic Claxton
+- Ivaca Zubac

+## Position 7: Scorer

+## Position 8: Two-way Superstar